shivanshchakrawarti/Image_Socialmedia_app/README.md

 - **Websockets**: Websockets are used to enable real-time communication between users.
 This ensures that messages and images are instantly delivered and displayed to all participants in the conversation.

 - **AI Image Generation**: The application integrates with an AI image generation model to create images based on the conversation context.
-This could involve using an AI model trained on various image datasets to generate images that correspond to the text-based conversation.
+This involves using an AI model trained on various image datasets to generate images that correspond to the text-based conversation.

 ## Getting Started